SylaMoon/markdown-challenge/README.md

 - This could be technical, making people feel comfortable, being an organiser this is for why I would do my best every day !

 ## Fun Fact Story
 - One time a search all day my phone because I was scared of my mom find out it.
-Finaly, I call her tot tell the true and guess what?
+Finaly, I call her to tell the true and guess what?
 I CALL HER !!!

 #### TL;DR